dportik/SuperCRUNCH/docs/Analysis_Overview.md

 These records have been labeled improperly, or the identity of the organism is uncertain (*sp., cf., aff.*).
 These are not useful for the analysis, and should rightfully be discarded using the taxonomy filter in `Parse_Loci.py`.
 Yuck!

 In other cases, taxon names may have been updated and now represent synonymies, or may have been accidentally misspelled.
 Using a organism-specific taxonomy browser can help clarify these situations.
-These are examples of records that are worth rescuing through relabeling, and using `Rename_Merge.py` to do so will result in higher quality data.
+Synonymies, misspellings, and name changes represent examples of records that are worth rescuing through relabeling, and using `Rename_Merge.py` to do so will result in higher quality data.

 ---------------

 ### Parse_Loci.py <a name="PL"></a>

+The goal of `Parse_Loci.py` is to search through the fasta file of starting sequences and identify records for each gene/marker/locus.
+Each record that matches a locus must also contain a valid taxon name to be retained.
 To run `Parse_Loci.py`, you will need to provide a fasta file of downloaded nucleotide sequence records, a file containing a list of taxa, and a file containing a list of loci and associated search terms.
-The goal of this script is to search through the starting sequences and identify records for each gene/marker/locus.
-Each record that matches a locus must also contain a valid taxon name.

 The taxon names list can contain a mix of species (binomial) and subspecies (trinomial) names.
 Detailed instructions for the format of this file is provided in the `Taxa_Assessment.py` section.
 The optional `--no_subspecies` flag can be used, and its effect is also described in great detail in the `Taxa_Assessment.py` section.

 The locus file contains the search terms that are used to identify matching records.
-Detailed information about the format of this file can be found in the *Obtaining Loci and Search Terms* section.
+Detailed information about the format of this file can be found in the **Obtaining Loci and Search Terms** section.

 #### Basic Usage: